Hammer toes - Foot Orthotics

 - Some medical conditions like arthritis and diabetes can be contributory factors

-If your toe is still flexible bespoke foot insoles will reduce pain and keep the condition from getting any worse.
+If your toe is still flexible bespoke insoles will reduce pain and keep the condition from getting any worse.
 In addition bespoke footwear can be made to accommodate hammer toes ensuring some measure of comfort when walking or standing.